18vishaka/SAMSUNG-PD-TRAINING-/README.md

 	<li>In essence, our SoC comprises three main elements, each represented as Intellectual Property (IP) cores.
 These cores, along with a wrapper, come together to form the SoC.
 Additionally, it's important to mention that there is also a testbench module integrated into the overall design for testing and verification purposes.
 </li>
 </ul>
-We will get to see more structured and coherent explanation of the VSDBabySoC modeling process.
+We will get to see more structured and coherent explanation of the VSDBabySoC modeling process. <br>

-**This week's task is centered around modeling the three primary IP cores::**
+**This week's task is centered around modeling the three primary IP cores::** <br>
 1. RVMYTH Modelling
 2. PLL Modelling
 3. DAC Modelling

-4.
-Before we dive into the modeling process, let's first gain a comprehensive understanding of how each of these components operates.
+Before we dive into the modeling process, let's first gain a comprehensive understanding of how each of these components operates. <br>

-**1. RVMYTH - Risc-V based MYTH (Microprocessor for You in Thirty Hours):**
+**1. RVMYTH - Risc-V based MYTH (Microprocessor for You in Thirty Hours):** <br>
 <ul>
 	<li>RVMYTH, which stands for RISC-V based Microprocessor for You in Thirty Hours, is built upon the principles of Reduced Instruction Set Computer (RISC).
 </li>